 And we like the products business model because you are much more likely to build up a business which you can sell in a few years.
 Someone else can maybe take over the business from you and carry on selling the products.
 This can still be true of a services business, but it’s more difficult to train people to do the services, and to make yourself redundant from the company.

 That’s why businesses based on the products business model tend to sell for more money than a service-based business.

 Let’s take a massage therapist as a pretty extreme example.

-Paul* is a massage therapist.
+Paul (not his real name) is a massage therapist.
 He worked with me and learnt lots about pricing and marketing, so he’s a pretty successful massage therapist now.
 He’s booked out every day, and he’s making okay money.
-He can do 5 massages a day, charging £55 a time, and works 4 days a week.
-He takes 6 weeks holiday a year and turnover 50k a year.
+He can do five massages a day, charging £55 a time, and works four days a week.
+He takes six weeks holiday a year and turns over 50k a year.
 After he’s paid for his massage studio and his marketing, he makes a 38k profit in a year.

 Paul remembers the bit on business models that he completely ignored when he did the Remarkable Business programme, and starts thinking about something more scalable.
 He cuts down on his clients and starts a product business, running courses on how to run a successful massage business.

 It’s incredibly difficult and takes two years of hell to get it off the ground.
 But by the end of this, he’s got a much more successful business, with no limit on the number of courses he can sell, and he gets to play with his son every evening.
 They all live happily ever after.